pawelc/docs/toread_pgm.md

 Statistical models for partial membership
 When Does a Mixture of Products Contain a Product of Mixtures ML, PL, QL in Markov chain models
+The nonparanormal Semiparametric estimation of high dimensional undirected graphs When can association graphs admit a causal interpretation
+D. M. Edwards (2000).
+Introduction to Graphical Modelling.
+Second edition.
+New York: Springer-Verlag Factor graphs and the sum-product algorithm
+Computing maximum likelihood estimates in recursive linear models with correlated errors Discrete chain graph models
+Causal graphical models with latent variables learning and inference